 Determine who will benefit from a chemical industry ERP system and the data or other details they need to know to better perform their roles.
 For example, chemists can use ERP to accurately record and manage product formulas, while procurement departments can log the vendors and cost of each material used in the formula for easier ordering and improved financial records.

-Also, it’s important to look at the ERP from a usability standpoint.
-Determine how each key team member will use the system, how long it takes to implement the solution, and the overall learning curve to confidently use the new system.
+Also, it’s important to look at an ERP system from a usability standpoint.
+Determine how each key team member will use the system, how long it takes to implement the solution and the overall learning curve to confidently use the new system.

 Not all ERP systems offer the same level of scalability and flexibility, though it’s becoming more common to adapt ERP systems to future needs.
 If you believe you might outgrow your ERP in the next five to 10 years, it’s best to continue exploring options.
 A “bad” ERP may end up preventing your growth instead of supporting it.

 Part of an ERP system’s flexibility lies in the ability to customize the system to your unique needs.
 As a general rule, chemical ERPs are designed specifically for the industry, yet there may be many instances where companies will need greater control over how their ERP looks and functions.

 A lack of or limit on customization is a major obstacle you’ll be glad to avoid.
 Companies who discover that they can’t customize a certain feature are often forced to turn to third party integrations to perform a task or function.

 While this isn’t necessarily a deal breaker, consider that too many integrations and workarounds can often bog down processes and muddy your system.
 And when one workaround no longer works, you’re forced to integrate additional solutions that only make your system more complex.

 In addition, too many “bolt-ons” can lead to confusion when new team members are brought on board, particularly in the IT department that’s tasked to help manage and maintain the system.